Queen’s funeral to be ‘fitting tribute to an extraordinary reign’

 Some 800 people, including members of the Queen’s Household and Windsor estate staff, will attend the committal service afterwards at 4pm in St George’s Chapel, Windsor Castle.

-Further details of the ceremony and the next five days were released by Buckingham Palace.
+Further details of the ceremony and the next few days were released by Buckingham Palace.

+The Prince and Princess of Wales visited the sea of flowers left for the Queen at the gates of Sandringham House in Norfolk on Thursday.

+William told one mourner that walking behind the Queen’s coffin to the lying in state on Wednesday was difficult, and reminded him of his mother Diana, Princess of Wales’s funeral.

+In Westminster Hall, a constant procession of mourners is filing past the Queen as she lies in state, after they queued for hours with the line stretching along the South Bank for more than four miles to Bermondsey Beach.

+At Manchester Cathedral, the Earl and Countess of Wessex lit candles in memory of the Queen.

-The Queen will be interred with the Duke of Edinburgh in King George VI’s Memorial Chapel in St George’s Chapel, Windsor Castle, in a private service at 7.30pm on Monday.
+The Palace confirmed the Queen will be interred with the Duke of Edinburgh in the King George VI Memorial Chapel in St George’s Chapel, Windsor Castle, in a private service at 7.30pm on Monday.

 But the burial service conducted by the Dean of Windsor and attended by the King and royals will remain entirely private, as a “deeply personal family occasion”.